hasura/ndc-sendgrid/README.md

 ## For Hasura Users

-If you wish to use this connector with your Hasura projects, the best instructions can be found on the Hasura Hub (TODO: Link to hub page for SendGrid Connector).
+If you wish to use this connector with your Hasura projects, the best instructions can be found on the [Hasura Hub SendGrid Connector listing](https://hasura.io/connectors/sendgrid).

 The following steps will allow you to deploy the connector and use it in a Hasura V3 project: